 - Provide input on the composition of the Change Team and selection of the program champion.
-The team should be multidisciplinary, and there is a core team of essential members, depending on the adverse event selected and the key risk factors involved.
-For example, for some adverse events, the dietitian is an important member of the team because declining nutrition is a key risk factor.
+The team should be multidisciplinary, and a core team of essential members should be identified, depending on the adverse event selected and the key risk factors involved.
+For example, the dietitian is an important member of a pressure ulcer team because declining nutrition is a key risk factor.
 The core team should minimally include clinical leadership (DON or assistant DON), nurse managers, and nursing assistants.
 The staff educator may be important as well if retraining is needed, for example, due to turnover of staff.
-The program champion should be someone with a high level of interest in and enthusiasm for the program and with the authority to make assignments as needed. - Meet with the program champion to explain the facilitation role in the implementation process, discuss facility responsibilities, and plan how the program champion and Facilitator will work together. - Verify that the reports are in the system and can be accessed in a timely manner.
+The program champion should be someone with a high level of interest in and enthusiasm for the program and with the authority to make assignments as needed. - Meet with the program champion to explain the facilitation role in the implementation process, discuss the responsibilities of the facility, and plan how the program champion and Facilitator will work together. - Verify that the reports are in the system and can be accessed in a timely manner.
 Ask each team member to access the report to ensure that all have "permission" to see the report, and test that the report can be printed.